Partner Robot, as its name suggests, is a robot that assists people with a combination of caring and intelligence.

 Using voice commands or the touch-screen GUI, the user can command the robot to retrieve objects from boxes and shelves by simply specifying what to fetch.

 Tasks that are currently beyond the scope of HSR's autonomous capability can be performed manually via the user interface.
-Manual control is also useful for remote operation ("telepresence"), which would allow caregivers and family members to communicate with the robot's owner over Skype or other services, by means of a tablet dock on top of its head.
+Manual control is also useful for remote operation ("telepresence"), which would allow caregivers and family members to communicate with the robot's owner over Skype or other services, by means of a display on top of its head.

-1. Articulated Arm
+1. Folding Arm

 HSR is intended to help out around the home by fetching things, opening curtains, and picking up fallen objects.
 Along with a telescoping body, the robot's single arm can extend to pick stuff up from the floor or atop tables and high counters.
 When not in use, the arm is designed to fold in tightly to reduce its body's overall diameter.